ComradDoge/DogeEU4/README.md

 <img src=https://i.imgur.com/dAceBAG.png/>

 - Forming Rum will give the appropriate T1 reform.
+- Fixed Caliphate government mechanic monthly ticks not working.
+- Vanilla Flavour French vassals are now the correct type.
+- The Maritime Allies event in Vanilla Flavour will no longer spam you.
+Oops.
+- Some italian missions that require opinion requirements from Rome or Papal States tweaked.
 - Shattered bookmark, Ming will get the generic tree that chinese minors get while in Vanilla Flavour it will have access to its actual tree.

 <br/>